openstack-archive/fuel-specs/specs/8.0/multi-rack-static.rst

 Notifications impact
 --------------------

-When a node group or cluster is deleted there can be some nodes in bootstrap which have IPs corresponding to those deleted node groups (in case nodes were booting up during node group deletion).
+When a node group or a cluster is deleted there can be some nodes in bootstrap which have IPs corresponding to those deleted node groups.
 They cannot be provisioned as dnsmasq configuration does not contain information about those admin networks anymore.
 Nailgun marks such nodes as 'error' and sends appropriate notification.

 ---------------
 End user impact